jhamrick/python-snippets/README.md

 Written by Jessica Hamrick
 jhamrick@berkeley.edu

-* `graphing.py` -- helper functions for graphing with matplotlib/pyplot
+* `graphing.py` -- helper functions for graphing with
+  matplotlib/pyplot
+* `ipynb.py` -- helper functions for working with the IPython Notebook
 * `stats.py` -- helper functions for working with
   probabilities/statistics